ULNA ANATOMY

 • Attachment site for ligaments

-• Key role in maintaining wrist joint stability
+• Key role in maintaining your wrist joint stability

 BIBLIOGRAPHY